shawnlaffan/BiodiverseR/README.md

 [![R-CMD-check](https://github.com/shawnlaffan/Biodiverse-R/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/shawnlaffan/Biodiverse-R/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Provides an R interface to the spatial analyses available in Biodiverse.
+Provides an R interface to the analyses available in Biodiverse.
 Biodiverse is a tool for the spatial analysis of diversity using indices based on taxonomic, phylogenetic, trait and matrix-based (e.g. genetic distance) relationships, as well as related environmental and temporal